When Is Carpal Tunnel Bad Enough for Surgery?

 Are There Non-Surgical Treatment Options for Carpal Tunnel?

-What Happens if Carpal Tunnel Is Left Untreated?
+What Happens If Carpal Tunnel Is Left Untreated?

 When Should You See a Doctor for Carpal Tunnel?